Words by Alexandra Nicodemo

 Another promising area of research is called precision agriculture, which Reich says could make farming more efficient overall.
 This approach includes developing drought and heat-resistant crops, reducing water and fertilizer use while increasing yields, and even adapting plants so they can photosynthesize more efficiently.
 Precision agriculture technology is still in its infancy, but could eventually be applied to crops in both rural and urban areas.
 In cities where the soil may be contaminated — for example, with heavy metals — precision farming practices and indoor farming could together offer an alternative to traditional urban farms.

 Increasing production can help feed more people, but we still have to tackle one of the major barriers to building a sustainable global food system: food waste.
 The United Nations Food and Agriculture Organization estimates that one third of the world’s food is lost or wasted every year.
 Urban agriculture could help to reduce waste at an individual level, by making consumers more aware of the effort and resources that goes into producing food.
 At a commercial scale, meanwhile, by-products that are currently thrown away are becoming new inputs to the process.

-"There are several companies out there that grow insects for further processing and use in pet food, and they’re trying to do it for human food as well"Diana Bennett, WSP
+"There are companies that grow insects for further processing and use in pet food, and they’re trying to do it for human food"Diana Bennett, WSP

 Diana Bennett, food and beverage market leader within the energy, resources and industrial group at WSP, cites the example of one client that has developed a way to break down its agricultural waste, release the carbohydrates and convert them to sugar.
 This could offer an alternative to the use of large land parcels to grow corn for corn syrup, she says.